-All applicants to this internship program must have a Master’s degree, have finished their core clinical course work, be admitted to doctoral candidacy, and have proposed their doctoral dissertation by the time they start the internship.
-Internship candidates should also have completed a minimum of three years of graduate-level practicum experience, comprising about 1000 hours of supervised clinical experience, by the start of the internship.
-We expect interns to have a minimum of 600 face-to-face assessment and intervention hours in order to be competitive applicants and adequately prepared for the rigors of our training program.
+All applicants to this internship program must have a Master’s degree, have finished their core clinical course work, be admitted to doctoral candidacy, and have proposed their doctoral dissertation by the time they apply for internship.
+Internship candidates should also have completed a minimum of three years of graduate-level practicum experience, comprising at least 1000 hours of supervised clinical experience, by the start of the internship.
+We expect interns to have a minimum of 600 face-to-face assessment and intervention hours (combined) in order to be competitive applicants and adequately prepared for the rigors of our training program.

 Applicants must identify only one track for consideration.

 As a member of APPIC, we will accept applications through the online portal only.
 You must register with APPIC and then complete the AAPI Online, which can be found at https://portal.appicas.org/

 Please review the instructions for completing the AAPI Online at http://www.appic.org/match/5_3_match_application.html#PORTALS